Property Documents For Tax

 - Water usage charged to tenants.

 Please note that this list is a general guide only.
-Please contact your accountant for a personalised list of required figures & documents for your investment property.
+Please contact your accountant for a personalised list of required figures and documents for your investment property.

 What additional information will your accountant need?